Alisa V. Moldavanova

 Other qualifications directly relevant to courses taught

 Since fall of 2015, she has been serving on the Executive Committee of the Theories, Issues, Boundaries Section of the Association for Research on Nonprofit Organizations and Voluntary Action.
+In winter 2018 she was elected to serve as the TIBS's Treasurer.

-Dr. Moldavanova is a co-founder of the interdisciplinary research group Sustainability Scholars Forum at Wayne State University, which promotes a humanistic approach to sustainability studies.
+Co-founder of the interdisciplinary research group Sustainability Scholars Forum at Wayne State University, which promotes a humanistic approach to sustainability studies.

-Dr. Moldavanova is also a member of the Advisory Board for the School of Languages, Literatures, and Cultures (University of Kansas, Lawrence, KS).
+Member of the Advisory Board for the School of Languages, Literatures, and Cultures (University of Kansas, Lawrence, KS).